google/temporian/docs/src/user_guide.md

 ValueError("evset_1 and evset_2 must have same sampling.")
 ```

-If you want to apply arithmetic operators on EventSets with different samplings, take a look at [vertical operators](TODO: link).
+If you want to apply arithmetic operators on `EventSets` with different samplings, take a look at [Vertical operators](#index-horizontal-and-vertical-operators).

 For operations involving scalars, operations are applied index-feature-element-wise.